 There are two common grading systems for tires to help identify winter tire traction capabilities.
 All tires that pass certain winter tire traction tests can be marked with a symbol molded onto the side of the tire.
-One is the M+S (mud and snow) symbol, and the second is the Mountain/Snowflake symbol.
+One is the M+S (mud and snow) symbol, and the second is the mountain/snowflake symbol.
 Both are based on standardized tire industry testing, however the extent of testing, and the traction levels required to qualify for each symbol are very different.
 While both symbols are helpful indictors of what you can expect from the tire, it is important to understand the difference between the two.
-This is particularly important when deciding on which tires to purchase for your car, SUV, CUV or light truck in Northern climates.
+This is particularly important when deciding on which tires to purchase for your car, SUV, CUV or light truck in colder climates.

 M+S Tire Marking on All-season Tires

 The M+S tire marking system was first introduced to differentiate knobby bias-ply tires from the more common rib treads on early radial car and light truck tires.
 Over time, M+S became a standard marking to show the tire had some “all-season” capability compared to summer tires.
 Unfortunately, it is a very one-dimensional test in that it only measures traction in packed snow and mud.
-It does not measure traction on ice, or traction on cold dry roads.
+It does not measure traction on ice, slush or traction on cold dry roads.
 For that reason the M+S Symbol falls short in helping fully evaluate winter tire performance expectations in winter driving conditions.

 Mountain/Snowflake Symbol – Severe Snow and Winter Traction